moogacs/docs.buf.build/docs/lint/rules.md

 - `BASIC`
 - `DEFAULT`

-These provide the majority of lint rules you will want to apply.
+These provide the majority of lint rules you may want to apply.
 Additionally, `buf` provides "extra top-level"
 categories:

 - `COMMENTS`